Will God still love me even if I am a gay Christian?

 My secret Christian life

-I heard the gospel at 14 through my teacher and began serving in a Christian fellowship.
+I heard the gospel at 14 through my teacher and served in a Christian fellowship.
 Church activities distracted my homosexual tendencies for a time.

 I let go, but God did not

-If God loves me, why this?
+HIV Positive: If God loves me, why this?